SpeerSec/BuildReview2/Docs/USAGE.md

 ## Requirements

-- Windows 10 / Windows Server 2016 or later
+- Windows 10 / Windows Server 2016 or later (but feel free to test on older versions)
 - PowerShell 5.1 or later (built into all supported Windows versions)
 - No additional modules required for basic operation
-- The `ActiveDirectory` module improves coverage on domain-joined hosts but is not mandatory - collectors that need it fail gracefully
+- The `ActiveDirectory` module improves coverage on domain-joined hosts but is not mandatory as collectors that need it will just skip

 **Elevation:** The tool runs as a standard user but several checks require admin.
 Running elevated produces substantially more findings.